Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Details about the MCMC algorithm

 \subsection{Prior means of infections for the first $K_w$ days}

 When choosing the prior means $\lambda^0_s$ of $I_s$ for $1-K_m - K_w <s \leq -K_m$, care has to be taken that it does not lead to conflicts with the observations $\mb D$ in order to avoid a very low acceptance rate of proposals.
-Under the prior, $I_t$ evolves according to the dynamic model \eqref{eq:model-I} from $t=1-K_m$ onwards whereas the observations start at $t=1$.
+We assume that $I_t$ evolves according to the dynamic model \eqref{eq:model-I} from $t=1-K_m$ onwards whereas the observations start at $t=1$.
 Hence there is some flexibility for adjustment if the chosen values $\lambda^0_s$ are slightly off.

-When the number of detections are available for at least $K_m$ days before the statistical analysis starts, then the values $D_t$ for $1-K_m \leq t \leq 0$ can be used to choose the $\lambda_s$.
+When the number of detections are available for $K_m$ days before the statistical analysis starts, then these values $D_t$ can be used to choose the $\lambda_s$.
 This holds in our case, and we take $\lambda^0_s$ constant and equal to the mean of $D_{-6}, \ldots D_0$.
 This removes the weekday effects and gives a slight bias to plausible values of $I_s$ near the start of the observations.

 In general, one might be forced to use the observations $D_t$ for $t>0$ to choose the $\lambda^0_s$, although this is strictly speaking not legitimate because it makes the prior dependent on the data $\mb D$.
 Then one can use the same procedure that we use to construct the starting value $I$ for our MCMC algorithm described next.